-Midterm 1 grades will be available by the night of 2/14, giving you two days to decide whether to drop the course.
-If you're a prospective CS major and you do poorly, we will provide advising sessions to help you decide what to do.
+Due to the university level change in drop deadlines, Midterm 1 grades will be unavailable before the drop deadline.
+If you're a prospective CS major and you are worried about dropping the course in the time before the drop deadline, we will provide advising sessions to help you decide what to do.
 Details will be announced at that time.